Josh and Kristi Adelsberger

 Jim is from northeastern Texas.
 Jim graduated from LeTourneau University with a degree in Mechanical Engineering Technology/Aviation Maintenance Technology.
 In 2000 he and his wife, Mary, joined World Gospel Mission to work with their aviation ministry in Bolivia.
 They were in Bolivia until 2009, at which time they were loaned to MMS Aviation.
 Jim says, “What attracted me to MMS was the quality of aircraft and mechanics they were preparing for the mission field.”
 Mary, along with Laurie McClary, ministers to apprentice wives.

-At MMS, Jim is the Production Manager.
+At MMS, Jim is an Aircraft Maintenance Supervisor.
 He controls the flow of aircraft maintenance through MMS.
 He obtained an FAA A&P mechanic certificate in 1994.

 Tim and Michele Obarow